github/developer.github.com/content/v3/activity/notifications.md

 * Commits the user authors or commits
 * Any discussion in which the user actively participates

+Notifications come back as Summary objects.
+A Summary contains information about the current discussion of an Issue/PullRequest/Commit.

 ## List your notifications